TkachenokPavel/book-storium/README.md

 ## Usage

 This is a simple app to find the book you need.
-Movies can be found in search by title.
+Books can be found in search by title.

 [![Search Screen Shot][search-screenshot]](https://github.com/TkachenokPavel/book-storium/)

-Also you can veiw the full info about book.
+Also you can view the full info about book.

 [![Book Details Screen Shot][book-details-screenshot]](https://github.com/TkachenokPavel/book-storium/)